|Nutrition Facts (per serving)|

 - 1/2 cup red bell pepper (chopped)

-In a large bowl, whisk the eggs with the milk, dry mustard, the salt, and black pepper.
+In a large bowl, whisk the eggs with the milk, dry mustard, salt, and black pepper.
 Set aside.

 Cover with one-third of the diced ham, one-third of the red and green bell peppers, about one-third of the green onions, and one-third of the cheese.

 Pour the egg mixture over the cheese; it will sink into the potatoes.

-Cover and cook on low for 6 to 8 hours, or until the eggs are set and the casserole has reached at least 160 F in the center (that's the minimum safe temperature for eggs).
+Cover and cook on LOW for 6 to 8 hours, or until the eggs are set and the casserole has reached at least 160 F in the center, the minimum safe temperature for consuming cooked eggs.

-- If you use frozen hash browns, thaw them in the refrigerator for a few hours or put them in a colander and partially thaw them under cold running water.
+- If you use frozen hashbrowns, thaw them in the refrigerator for a few hours prior to assembling the dish, or put them in a colander and partially thaw them under cold running water.
 Pat them dry with paper towels before adding them to the recipe.
 Ensure they are thawed enough to break apart into shreds.